 Life in Wakefield

 Wakefield is where most of our full-time students choose to live.
 The city was recently voted in the top 20 ‘arty’ places to live by the Daily Telegraph, alongside places such as Oxford, Edinburgh, Bath, Camden and Stratford–upon–Avon.
 It was also voted one of the top places to live in Britain by The Sunday Times.
-The Hepworth Gallery, Yorkshire Sculpture Park and Wakefield’s very own music festival Long Division (which is crewed by Backstage Academy students) are central to this renaissance.
+The Hepworth Gallery and Yorkshire Sculpture Park are central to this renaissance.

 Backstage Academy is forging close links with key entertainment venues in Wakefield that will present you with ongoing opportunities for valuable work experience and networking.
-The Academy has created partnerships with Wakefield Theatre Royal, Wakefield College’s new theatre and performing arts centre, and will be working closely with the new multi-million pound Unity Hall.
+The Academy has created partnerships with Wakefield Theatre Royal, Wakefield College’s new theatre and performing arts centre, and will be working closely with the new multi-million pound Unity Hall, which is due to launch in September 2014.

 Wakefield has a flourishing live music scene with venues such as The Hop and The Orangery.
 Further afield, Leeds Arena opened in 2013, hosting Bruce Springsteen as its opening act.
 The Leeds O2 Academy has had the likes of Rudimental and Tom Odell on its line up.
 There are also local festivals held in Yorkshire throughout the year, such as Leeds Film Festival, Long Division (Wakefield’s urban music festival, celebrating truly independent music – 70 acts play at 30 city venues each June), Crooked Ways and Tramlines, which often offer opportunities for you to gain valuable work experience.